Can GRB 250702B be explained as the tidal disruption of a white dwarf by an intermediate mass black hole? Yes: Conclusions

 We have presented and analysed the results of X-ray observations of GRB 250702B and have also identified several key features from across the electromagnetic spectrum that must be explained in any model of this event.
 We have shown that all of these features can be exhibited by the tidal disruption of white dwarf by an intermediate mass black hole.
 These features and how they can arise from a WD-IMBH TDE are summarised below: \begin{enumerate} \item \textit{Precursor X-ray emission from $\sim$few 10 ks prior to the gamma-ray flares.} The WD undergoes multiple pericentric passages due to its bound orbit.
 Material is repeatedly stripped prior to its final disruption and accreted to produce a rising X-ray counterpart. \item \textit{High peak X-ray luminosity that quickly fades as $\sim t^{-1.9}$.} Super-Eddington accretion rates result in the launch of a wide jet with a modest Lorentz factor.
 Internal processes produce the X-ray emission and the steeper slope than classically expected from a TDE is a result of the WD's eccentric orbit. \item \textit{A fast decaying NIR counterpart and long lived radio counterpart.} NIR emission is likely to be thermal emission from the accretion flow or some other accretion source which will fade quickly following the X-ray.
 The radio emission is the result of the jet shocking external material to produce a synchrotron afterglow. \item \textit{Gamma-ray flares peaking at hundreds of keV and stretching to MeV energies with fast ($\sim$seconds timescale) variability.} Stream-stream shocks occurring at a radius of $\sim$a lightsecond can produce variable flashes of X-ray photons which are upscattered by the jet.
 The modest $\Gamma$ of the jet is sufficient to achieve the MeV photon energies observed. \item \textit{Near constant intervals between the gamma-ray flare times.} The shocks occur as the stream or disk encounter each other at the time of the WD's pericentric passages.
 Such interactions do not occur on each pass due to the precession of one or more of these components. \end{enumerate}

 A thorough rate calculation is beyond the scope of this Letter, however, the expected rate is broadly compatible with that implied by the uniqueness of this event.
-While there is no conclusive proof that GRB 250702B was indeed a WD-IMBH TDE and a collapsar remains eminently feasible, we have shown that it is possible within the data currently available to us.
+While there is no conclusive proof that GRB 250702B was indeed a WD-IMBH TDE and several models remain eminently feasible, we have shown that it is possible within the data currently available to us.
 Future observations and analysis will help determine the exact properties of the jet and allow us to fully evaluate the inferences we have made here.